alphagov/publishing-api/doc/api.md

 - Any previously published content items for this `content_id` and `locale` will have their state set to "superseded".
-- For an `update_type` of "major" the `public_updated_at` field will be updated to the current timestamp.
+- For an `update_type` of "major" the `public_updated_at` field will be updated to the current time.
-- If the content item has a non blank `base_path`:
+- If the content item has a non-blank `base_path`:
   - If the `base_path` of the draft item differs to the published version of this content item:
     - Redirects to this content item will be published.